According to the latest research on paternal health, older fathers are more likely to bear children with mental health issues.

 - George Lucas (69)

 For these men, and many un-famous fathers, having children at such late ages correlates to multiple marriages and, in some cases, younger wives.
-Though the risk of a child having any of the aforementioned issues is relatively minimal, it seems that advanced paternal age is a substantial risk factor for learning and mental health problems.
+Though the risk of a child having any of the aforementioned issues is relatively minimal, it seems that advanced paternal age is a substantial risk factor for learning and behavioral disorders.
 Still, men’s biological clocks should be kept in mind given this new information, since the hope of all parents, regardless of age, is that their children are happy and healthy.